Quark Ultramarine current position

 The Marshall Islands-flagged MV Ultramarine is the only polar-class cruise ship (ice-classed 1A / PC6) to offer all off-ship adventure activities currently offered by Quark Expeditions.
 These options include paddling, stand-up paddleboarding, sea kayaking, mountaineering, hiking, cross-country skiing, and (for the first time) - helicopter flightseeing tours, heli-skiing, heli-hiking.
 Ship's draft is only 5 m (16 ft) which allows safe near-shore navigation in scenic coastal destinations and inland waterways.

-The cruise vessel has a fleet of 20x quick-deploy Zodiacs - large-capacity, motorized high-speed boats used for coastal cruising and landings in remote areas.
-The Zodiacs are positioned close to the waterline, which allows to be quickly deployed from both sides of the ship (aft) and from the stern.
+The cruise vessel has a fleet of 22x quick-deploy Zodiacs (large-capacity, motorized high-speed RIB boats) used for coastal cruising and landings in remote areas.
+The Zodiacs are positioned close to the waterline, which allows quick deployments from both sides of the ship (aft) and from the stern.
 Zodiac boarding operations are facilitated at 4 embarkation/assembly points accessible from 2 rooms.
-Cruise passengers can get off the ship in less than 20 min (half industry's average boarding time) for off-ship sea and land travel adventures.
+Cruise passengers can get off the ship in less than 20 min (half the industry's average boarding time) for off-ship sea and land travel adventures.

 Ship's operational range is 70 days.
 This is accomplished by implementing optimized onboard fuel-water-provisioning-waste-handling systems.
 In keeping with cruise company's Polar Promise (sustainability strategy), Quark Ultramarine's technical features minimize vessel's environmental footprint to an extent unseen for a ship of this size (length 128 m, GT 13,000 tons).
 Among these environmentally-friendly innovative maritime technologies is the Dynamic Positioning (DP) - a computer-controlled system that automatically maintains the ship's position by using its own thrusters (propulsion units).
 This eliminates the need to anchor in areas with sensitive seabeds.